 Despite signs warning of the danger all over the island, we see tourists moving close to them to get their shot of the cute wild dogs.
 We preferred to rely on our 300mm zoom lens to do the trick from afar.

 It was fun to drive up and down 75 Mile Beach on the eastern side of the ocean.

 It’s the wild and pounding side, in contrast to the Western side where the clear and calm water laps gently on to soft white sand.

 75 Mile Beach is classed as part of the Bruce Highway so strict road rules apply.
 There are cops around ready to nab those who speed or drink drive.

 It’s also important you understand how the tides work when driving this stretch so you don’t get cut off.
 Due to the constant movement of sea and sand, it’s not always exactly 75 miles long and the width changes dramatically.

 You want to drive it when it’s flat and hard, then it becomes easier driving as long as you’re paying attention to the steady stream of 4WD’s, the roaming dingos, the ambling tourists, and the joy flights taking off on the beach.

 Fraser is the off-road driver’s dream and it is strictly only made for serious 4WD’s.

-Our Nissan X-Trail, whilst it’s been a nice suburban family 4WD didn’t have the necessary clearance from the ground to take on Fraser, which is why we now found ourselves on a personalised tour in a Toyota Prado being expertly driven along the sand by Kevin from Fraser Explorer Tours, organized through Kingfisher Bay Resort (more on that magical place in another post).
+Our Nissan X-Trail, whilst it’s been a nice suburban family 4WD didn’t have the necessary clearance from the ground to take on Fraser, which is why we now found ourselves on a personalised tour in a Toyota Prado being expertly driven along the sand by Kevin from Fraser Explorer Tours, organized through Kingfisher Bay Resort (more on that magical place here).

 It’s a highlight tour on an island full of highlights.
 We only barely scratched the surface and I’m keen to return to explore so much Fraser has to offer.